pjakiela/ECON523/exercises/E8-randomizing.md

 ### Question 3

-With a large number of baseline covariats, we expect that some of them will differ between the treatment and comparison groups - just by chance.
+With a large number of baseline covariates, we expect that some of them will differ between the treatment and comparison groups - just by chance.
 To guarantee that important covariates are balanced, we often **stratify** our treatment assignments.
 This just means that, instead of sorting by `treatment`, we first sort our data into groups and then randomly assign treatment